Avalanche322/Layout-for-web-developer/README.md

 # Square Space

-An website use GitPage for hosting, SCSS, Bootstrap, Tailwind, HTML, JQuery and JS.
+An website use GitPage for hosting, SCSS, Bootstrap, HTML, JQuery and JS.

 ## Project Status